radhikajoshi013/Orange-GeothermalData-ROP_Monitoring/README.md

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/28a29e00-b04a-4c96-ae58-4d3d9bc54908" />

 ## Limitations/Challenges:
-Checking End of Well Reports and Well logs to correlate with missing data.
+Since there was a lot of missing data (73%), End of Well Reports and Well logs needed to be checked to correlate with missing data.
+It was found that certain sections of the subsurface had missing data and this information from the reports was used to filter out records from that sub-surface strata in the pre-processing stage.

 ## Insights:

-The kNN model can thus be used to predict ROP based on new input data for the predictor variables.
-This is useful for planning and optimizing drilling operations.
+<li> Predictive Analysis: The kNN model for Rate of Penetration in geothermal wells can thus be used to predict ROP based on new input data for the predictor variables, and enhance ROP in future wells.
+<li> Cost Optimization: Optimize the k-NN model to identify the best operational parameters, like WOB and RPM, for optimal ROP, lowering drilling costs and boosting project profitability.
+<li> Performance Monitoring: Monitor performance by comparing predicted and actual ROP, analyzing discrepancies to refine drilling practices.</li>